ijosue16/To-do-list/README.md

 ### Tech Stack <a name="tech-stack"></a>

 >  In  this project a user enters a value using the input field to update his/her to do list.
-I have used an array of object to implement the basic structure of the program.
+I have used an array of object to implement the basic structure of the program add and remove functionality.

 <details>
   <summary>Client</summary>